serenity-is/docs/tutorials/movies/handling_movie_navigation.md

 ## Troubleshooting Some Issues with Visual Studio

-You may have noticed that Visual Studio doesn't allow you to modify code while your site is running.
-When you stop debugging, your site also stops, preventing you from keeping the browser window open and refreshing it after rebuilding your project.
+While your application is running, Visual Studio may not allow you to modify code.
+If you stop debugging, the browser window may also close.

 While there is a `Hot Reload` feature, it might not always reflect your changes, especially when you modify attributes or other critical parts.